 One track is configured to send midi notes to an external drum machine.
 This drum machine have a built in bass line that plays through a bass amp.
-I'm just interested in the bass line, wich is triggered on channel 8 of Ableton (and other sequencers).
+I'm just interested in the bass line, which is triggered on channel 8 of Ableton (and other sequencers).

 There is something I don't understand and I wonder if anyone could help me out?

-I have Ableton 9 live, a Korg Krome and a focusrite 18i8.
+I have Ableton 9 live, a Korg Krome and a Focusrite 18i8.

 a short documentary showing what it’s like to work as a developer at Ableton.
 Here’s your chance to meet the people who make the tools you use, see how their work has evolved, and find out what inspires them

 I was turned onto Ableton Live years back and never thought much of it.
 It took some convincing before I took a second glance at it then to my surprise, I realized it was a lot more than meets the eye.